...

 1. Major Supplier Of Raw Materials

-Australia maintains strong trade relationships with key global economies, including China, Japan, South Korea, and the United States.
-These partnerships facilitate economic growth, market access, and mutual development opportunities, reinforcing global economic integration.
+Australia maintains strong economic ties with major global markets including China, Japan, South Korea, the United States, and India.
+These trade partnerships support economic growth, investment opportunities, and long-term trade cooperation.

 6. Role In Global Supply Chains